MindHYVE.ai

 What we don't claim, and what we will publish.

 We have not published benchmark numbers comparing Eve-Fusion™ F5 to single-model baselines on regulated-vertical tasks.
 Empirical evaluation is forthcoming and will appear in peer-reviewed venues, not in marketing material.
-If a vendor in this space tells you they have proprietary benchmarks showing 30% improvement over GPT-5.4 on legal reasoning, ask them to publish the methodology.
+If a vendor in this space tells you they have proprietary benchmarks showing 30% improvement over the latest frontier model on legal reasoning, ask them to publish the methodology.
 We will publish ours when it is ready.
 Until then, the case for Compound Reasoning rests on the architectural argument set out in the position paper, and on the deployment evidence in production at MindHYVE customers across three continents.

 05Where it's running